- The vast majority of successful startup exits are not IPOs but rather acquisitions — big or small, including acqui-hires.

 Greenhough chose to sell — a wrenching decision for any entrepreneur but one that left him feeling proud.
 “The professional seed investors were not as happy,” he says, but most everyone else involved was.
 “Obviously not the hopes and dreams but, given the variables, it was a huge relief.”

-A plethora of outcomes between IPO and failure
+A plethora of exit strategies between IPO and failure

 While many founders may think that some day they’ll ring the opening bell on a stock trading floor as their startup goes public, the reality is that most don’t.
 In 2018, for example, 85 venture-backed companies went public, whereas 799, or nearly ten times as many, were acquired, according to the National Venture Capital Association.
 (The data, of course, doesn’t begin to account for outright failures, which represent the vast majority of startup outcomes.)

 Acquisitions big and small — including acqui-hires — can represent happy exits for any young company.
 Indeed, Silicon Valley Bank’s own 2019 survey of 1,400 startups shows that half expect to be acquired.
 As an entrepreneur, swinging for the fences makes sense.
-But, as Greenhough did, recognize that often the wisest course may be a single or double despite the professional investors pressing for a homerun.
+But, as Greenhough did, recognize that often the wisest course may be a single or double despite the professional investors pressing for the big score.

 “The advice I give younger entrepreneurs is don't get caught up in who had the latest giant exit on TechCrunch,” says Ivan Gaviria, a lawyer at Gunderson Dettmer who has been advising startups for more than two decades.
 Consider your personal circumstances, Gaviria says, and those of your key employees.
 Are there student loans to be repaid?
 Plans to start a family?
 Challenges making ends meet?
 Then factor in the odds against achieving the kind of success that puts a company’s name in lights.